LPLK10287U Agroforestry

 Re-exam

 Written assignement and oral examination.
-24 hours written assigment handed out during the re-examination week, followed by an oral examination of 20 minutes.
+24 hours written assigment handed out during the re-examination week, followed by an oral examination of about 20 minutes.
 The final grade will be based on a total evaluation of the two parts of the exam (50%+50%).
 In order to pass the exam, each of the two exam parts must achieve a passing grade (minimum grade 02).
 If one of the exam parts (written or oral) has been passed during the ordinary exam, re-exam will only be held for the part not passed during the ordinary exam

 Criteria for exam assesment